venkataravuri/nexthink-assignment/README.md

 Only architecture significant system use cases and features were analysed.
 The solution has below critical features for IT Help Desk and Ops. teams,

 **Digital Employee Experience Features**:
-- Track a rich set of metrics like device health, OS, app performance, users, and network.
+- **Track a rich set of metrics** like device health, OS, app performance, users, and network.
 Proactively identify issues, troubleshoot and remediate with automation.
-- Insight into employee experience across installed apps and OS.
+- **Insights into employee experience** across installed apps and OS.
 Quickly surface users, apps and devices with poor experience that need your attention.
 - Gather employee sentiment through customized and contextual surveys.
 Get timely insights into overall employee experience beyond quantitative performance metrics, and set up workflows based on survey responses.

 System Administrators should be able to,